2021 trips we can’t wait to take

 We don’t know about you but with every day of social distancing and restricted travel that passes, our wanderlust grows ever stronger.
-Just because we are staying at home, it doesn’t mean that we can’t be dreaming of where we will be travelling to in 2021.
+Just because we can yet travel around the globe freely, doesn’t mean we can’t dream of where we can travel to in 2021.

 To tick off the ultimate bucket-list

 Head to Iceland for the Orcas and Aurora trip (Spring Equinox 2021)…

 This long weekend trip combines two wonders – close encounters with whales and seeing the aurora.
 The seasonal migration of herring along the coast of West Iceland’s Snaefellsnes Peninsula in March and April make this one of the best places for orca watching.
 Longer March days give better light for whale watching and increased aurora sightings around the spring equinox.
 Based in the peaceful town of Grundarfjordur, this small-group holiday led by award winning guides, puts you in prime position for two bucket list favourites.